Warm, melt-in-your-mouth pastry and sweet, tangy apples in puff pastry. An incredibly easy and delicious dessert.

 I was able to make an individual one which gave me the opportunity to try some of the tart whilst I was photographing it (and therefore stopping me from picking at the one in the photos!
 For a while at least…)

-- 2 Granny Smith Apples, peeled and cored
+- 2 Granny Smith (baking) apples, peeled and cored

 - Apricot jam for glazing